 | Kentucky | 97.2 | ~35th | 25.6% | Manufacturing, bourbon industry |

 Indiana's proximity to Ohio in the rankings reflects their shared economic histories as Midwest manufacturing states with strong university systems.
 Both have below-average bachelor's degree attainment rates relative to the national mean, both are undergoing similar economic transitions toward technology and professional services, and both are led cognitively by single large cities β Indianapolis and Columbus respectively β that are outpacing their state averages.
 The parallel between these two states is striking and underscores how much urban knowledge-economy transformation can matter for a state's aggregate cognitive profile.
-The Ohio comparison is explored in detail in the article on average IQ in Ohio.
+The Ohio comparison is explored in detail in our article on average IQ in Ohio.

 Regional Breakdown: Indiana's Cognitive Geography